 Community child health - sub-specialty

 Doctors specialising in community child health (CCH) work with vulnerable groups of children, including those with developmental disorders and disabilities, complex behavioural presentations, and at risk of abuse or are being abused.
-Access the current syllabus for training in this clinical area.

 What makes a community child health paediatrician?